• Skip to primary navigation

 Light and brief touches

-A light squeeze of her hand
+A light squeeze of a potential partner’s hand

 Runs a knuckle down a forearm

-Drapes an arm around her shoulders
+Drapes an arm around the other’s shoulders

 Steers/guides with light touches, arm pulls, playful nudging